abulmo/edax-reversi/README.md

 ### Compiling for Intel Xeon Phi x100 (Knights Corner)
 Requirement:
-- icc version 17.0.2 from Intel Parallel Stuido XE 2017 (or any versions after 2016u4 and before 2018, need to have '-mmic' option). make the source code with 'make build ARCH=k1om COMP=icc'
+- icc version 17.0.2 from Intel Parallel Stuido XE 2017 (or any versions after 2016u4 and before 2018, need to have '''sh -mmic''' option). make the source code with '''sh make build ARCH=k1om COMP=icc'''

 ### docker